 Pseudo-prequels – God of Gamblers: The Early Stage and The Thing.

-Suspicious sequels – An American Werewolf in Paris, The Rage: Carrie 2 (which originally wasn’t supposed to be a sequel), Blues Brothers 2000, Basic Instinct 2, Wall Street: Money Never Sleeps, Predators, The Bourne Legacy, Mad Max: Fury Road, Terminator: Genisys, Independence Day: Resurgence, Flatliners and Star Wars: The Force Awakens and Blade Runner II (which is set to co-star Harrison Ford so that people don’t boo it for being a sales pitch for the predecessor that is being aimed at the new generation).
+Suspicious sequels – An American Werewolf in Paris, The Rage: Carrie 2 (which originally wasn’t supposed to be a sequel), Blues Brothers 2000, Basic Instinct 2, Wall Street: Money Never Sleeps, Predators, The Bourne Legacy, Mad Max: Fury Road, Terminator: Genisys, Independence Day: Resurgence, Star Wars: The Force Awakens and Blade Runner II (which is set to co-star Harrison Ford so that people don’t boo it for being a sales pitch for the predecessor that is being aimed at the new generation).

 The irony is that there are sequels which can’t be described as remakes because of how much time has gone by since the first movie.
 They are simply called rehashes (if not potboilers).
 After so many sequels being described this way, film-makers realized that the best way to avoid the stigma of a remake is to use the same characters or refer to the original in a way which suggests a direct continuation.
 As to why they do it like this, they understand that people despise the notion of actors being replaced.

 This happened with the Star Trek reboot.
-I suspect that the latest Star Wars series is pretty much that (something that’s bound to get lampooned on South Park).
+I suspect that the latest Star Wars film series is pretty much that (something that’s bound to get lampooned on South Park).
 This happens on television (e.g. the Hawaii Five-O reboot).
-The Simpsons was pretty much rebooted after the eleventh season (the true end which even the adaptation film-makers had referenced).
+The Simpsons was pretty much rebooted after the eleventh season (the true end that even the movie spin-off’s film-makers had referenced).
 Anyway, the film-makers hope that there are enough differences to the extent that people won’t describe their efforts as retreads.